 1. Relight your life.
 Replacing five incandescent bulbs with compact florescent light bulbs (CFLs) can save you 50% on your annual lighting bill.
 If every U.S. household did this, it would prevent the release of as much greenhouse gas as removing 8 million cars from the road for a year.

 2. Eat fresh.
 Buy produce from local farmers rather than at the grocery store.
 Not only will your foods be fresher, they won't have made a gas-guzzling cross-country journey just to get to you.
 LocalHarvest lets you search for farms and farmers markets by zip code.

 3. Measure your footprint.
 At Carbonfund.org, you can use their calculator to determine your carbon footprint -- your direct emissions and emissions from everything you consume -- and then do something about it.
 A donation of just $10 offsets a ton of CO2, by funding their efforts towards renewable energy supplies, energy efficiency and reforestation projects.
 You even have the option of reducing your carbon footprint to zero ($240 for an individual, $960 for a family).
-Or, just offset your your direct carbon --the activities in your life that directly emit carbon, such as driving, flying, and/or home energy use ($100 for an individual, $400 for a family).
+Or, use the calculator to offset the activities in your life that directly emit carbon, such as driving, flying, and/or a party.

 4. Use a programmable thermostat.
 If you own your home, this is a cheap and easy fix to bring down your energy usage.
 You can get one for about $30 and it can save you more than $100 a year on your energy bills.
 There's no reason to heat or cool and empty house, so set your thermostat to kick on just when you'll be around.
 If just one household in 10 did this, the change would prevent more than 17 billion pounds of greenhouse gases, according to the Energy Star Action Guide.